brandonng2/UCSD-SET-Data-Scraper/README.md

 # UCSD-SET-Data-Scraper
 After the discontinuation of [UCSD CAPEs](https://cape.ucsd.edu/) in Spring 2023, course evaluations have transitioned to [UCSD SET](https://set.ucsd.edu/).
-This project aims to scrape data from the new UCSD SET webpage, compiling course evaluations and reports from Fall 2023 and onwards and exporting them as a CSV file.
+This project aims to scrape the data from the UCSD SET webpage, compiling course evaluations and reports from Fall 2023 and onwards and exporting them as a CSV file.

 The scraper uses Selenium WebDriver to automate the login process and data retrieval from the UCSD SET website.
 It requires a valid TritonLink account and DUO Mobile authentication, as UCSD SET is a campus service exclusive to UCSD students.